Search Engines and Ethics

 In this entry, we have seen how various ethical issues arose during key developmental stages of search technology that eventually led to contemporary “Web 2.0-era search engines.”
 Search technology itself has evolved over the past 50-plus years—i.e., from pre-computer-based techniques (such as memex) intended to help scientists and professional researchers locate and retrieve important information in a timely manner, to an Internet-based technology that assisted ordinary users in locating (and linking directly to) relevant Web sites in response to their manifold search queries, to a highly sophisticated technology that, in its current form, has become increasingly commodified and personalized to the point that it might now be regarded as a threat to some of our basic freedoms and democratic ideals.

-Even though the primary focus has been on identifying and analyzing ethical issues affecting search engines, in closing it is worth reiterating a point made in the introductory section—viz., that search engine technology also has implications for some (non-ethical) philosophical issues.
+Even though the primary focus has been on identifying and analyzing ethical issues affecting search engines, in closing it is worth reiterating a point made in the introductory section—viz., that search engine technology also has implications for some other kinds of philosophical issues.
 This is especially apparent in the area of epistemology, where some critics raise concerns related to our received notions of the nature and justification of knowledge claims, in an era of widespread use and dependence on search engines.
 For example, Hinman (2008, 75) argues that search engines “contribute significantly to the social construction of knowledge”—i.e., not only do they provide access to knowledge, but they also increasingly “play a crucial role in the constitution of knowledge itself.”
-He also claims that search engines “have replaced scientific and scholarly legitimation with a digital view of the vox populi” and are increasingly “providing a new Rangordnung of knowledge claims that replace traditional legitimation structures” (Hinman 2008, 67).
-This concern, however, as well as other epistemological and (broader) philosophical issues, is beyond the scope of the present entry.
+An analysis of this claim, however, as well as other epistemological and (broader) philosophical aspects of search engines, is beyond the scope of the present entry.

 - Berners-Lee, T., 2010.
-“Long Live the Web: A Call for Continued Open Standards and Neutrality,” Scientific American, November.
-[Berners-Lee 2010 available online].
+“Long Live the Web: A Call for Continued Open Standards and Neutrality,” Scientific American, November. [available online].

 - Blanke, T., 2005.
 “Ethical Subjectification and Search Engines: Ethics Reconsidered,” International Review of Information Ethics, 3: 33–38.

 - Brey, P., 1998.
-“The Politics of Computer Systems and the Ethics of Design.”
-In Computer Ethics: Philosophical Enquiry.
-Ed.
-M. J. van den Hoven, Rotterdam, The Netherlands: Erasmus University Press, pp. 64–75.
+“The Politics of Computer Systems and the Ethics of Design,” in Computer Ethics: Philosophical Enquiry, M. J. van den Hoven (ed.), Rotterdam, The Netherlands: Erasmus University Press, pp. 64–75.

 - Friedman, B. and H. Nissenbaum, 1996 “Bias in Computer Systems,” ACM Transactions on Computer Systems, 14(3): 330–347.